HaoRiziyou/light-field-networks/README.md

 ### Description
 A  thesis based on this reposit repository.Eastablish the ransac process on the light field networks to reconstruct occluded images

-change:config.py for saving files
+README_original.md is the original readme file.

-gpus:1
+change config.py for saving files root gpus:1
 sparsity：64 to choose initial random image pixels

 In the experiment, the test is tested on each instance separately which means one file name in softras_test.lst.
 And the batch_size is set to 1 for one instance.
 One instace can have multiple iamges with different poses.
 Note that the rec_nmr.py script uses the viewlist under ./experiment_scripts/viewlists/src_dvr.txt to pick which views to reconstruct the objects from.
+We have changed it to the index 0 for making the first file in data root to pick from easily.

 ### Command